 We've been conned into thinking that shrugging off a poor body image and replacing it with a positive body image is a simple matter of losing weight.
 Weight loss is apparently the answer to all your problems.

-Don't ever forget this: there is BIG money invested in the keeping us insecure.
+Don't ever forget this: there is BIG money invested in the keeping us insecure and keeping us believing that we have no willpower, and that diets work and that we even need to lose weight in the first place.
 As long as you have a negative body image, you'll be spending plenty money on dieting, clothes, make-up, plastic surgery, beauty salons, clothes and so on!

-Body a positive body image and a negative body image can be pretty fickle.
+What is a positive body image compared to what constitutes whether you have a negative body image can be pretty fickle.
 Let me show you what I mean.

-Take a few moments to look at the model body here - how does your body feel by comparison?
+Take a few moments to look at a picture of any model - how does your body feel by comparison?
 How do you match up?

 That's what happens every time we flip through the pages of a glamor magazine because if you're like the average woman, you were definitely feeling less confident about your body having compared it.
 Jut looking at the picture had given us a negative body image!